Shreya3145/Navigate-and-Clean-data-using-Python/README.md

-# Navigate-and-Clean-data-using-Python
+# Navigate and Clean Data using Python Pandas
-In this repository a sample data set is taken from Kaggle and Cleaned using Python
+In this repository a sample data set is taken from Kaggle and Cleaned using Python.
+<a href="https://www.kaggle.com/" target="blank"></a>